 Targeted businesses, at the discretion of the AEDC Executive Director, may be offered income tax credits equal to 33% of the qualified research and development expenditures incurred each year for up to five years.
 The application for this income tax credit shall include a project plan, which clearly identifies the intent of the project, the expenditures planned, the start and end dates of the project and an estimate of total project costs.

-Qualified research expenditures include in-house expenses for taxable wages paid and supplies used in the conduct of qualified research.
+Qualified research expenditures include in-house expenses for taxable wages paid to a full-time permanent employee or "contractual employee," as defined in the Act, for performing qualified services.
 Qualified research must satisfy all of the following tests in order to qualify: